SUBSTANTIAL GAINFUL ACTIVITY

 WHAT IS THE DOLLAR AMOUNT THAT DEFINES SUBSTANTIAL GAINFUL ACTIVITY?

-The SSA generally uses the amount of money you earn per month to determine whether your work activity is “substantial gainful activity.”
-The amount of monthly money that you earn, which the SSA considers to be SGA, depends on the whether you are blind or have another physical or mental condition.
+The SSA uses the amount of money you earn per month to determine whether your work activity is “substantial gainful activity.”
+The gross monthly amount you earn becomes SGA when you earn a set amount.
+However, that set amount depends on the whether you are blind or have another physical or mental condition.

 For example, the Social Security Act gives a higher SGA amount for persons who meet SSA’s definition of blindness.
-For more information about SSA rules on working and being blind, refer to SSA’s guide Working While Disabled: How We Can Help.
+For information about working with blindness, refer to SSA’s guide Working While Disabled: How We Can Help.

 As a general rule, you can usually can make no more than $1,350 ($2,260 if you are blind) a month in 2022 or the SSA will consider you to be working.
 In 2023, those amounts $2460 (if you are blind) and $1470 (if you are not blind).
 However, the SSA does deduct the work expenses that you have due to your physical or mental condition when they look at how much money you are earning.

-If you have extra work expenses, the amount of money you earn could be higher than $1,350 in 2022 before they affect your ability to receive benefits.
-Additionally, the SGA amount usually increases each year.
+If you have extra work expenses, the amount of money you earn could be higher than $1,350 in 2022 before it affects your ability to receive benefits.
+Additionally, the SGA amount increases each year.
 The SGA amount in 2023 is $1470.
+In 2024, the SGA amount is $1550.

 Whether you work and earn quarters of coverage under SSA’s program also impacts your date last insured.
-Find out more here about what the date last insured is and how it impacts SSD benefits.
+Find out what the date last insured is and how it impacts SSD benefits.

-Beginning January 1, 2001, the monthly SGA amount for persons with a medical condition is adjusted every year based on the average wage index.
-The SGA amount will never be lower than the previous year’s amount, but there can be years when there is no increase.
+Beginning January 1, 2001, the monthly SGA amount adjusts every year based on the average wage index.
+The SGA amount will never be lower than the previous year’s amount.
+But there can be years when there is no increase.
 For 2019, the monthly SGA amount is $1220.
 In 2020, the SGA amount was $1260 gross per month.
 Amounts are different and higher for people who are blind.
 In 2021, the SGA amount was $1310.
 In 2022, the SGA amount is $1350.
 The monthly SGA amount for those who are statutorily blind in 2023 is $2460.
 For those who are not blind, the monthly SGA amount for 2023 is $1470.

-SSD and SSI benefits are for people who cannot work at all.
+SSDI and SSI benefits are for people who cannot work at all.
 However, if you are working just a few hours a week and earning, before taxes, less than $1470, you can still file an application for SSD benefits.
-Just don’t expect your case to be granted if you are working.
+Just don’t expect to win benefits if you are working.

-Because, most judges will look at your ability to work a few hours as evidence that you can work full time.
-This is a complex issue and you should call our office and talk to an attorney about your options if you are working.
-The SSA is very strict about not letting people to file an application if they are working over the SGA amount.
+Because, most judges will look at your ability to work part time as evidence that you can work full time.
+This is a complex issue.
+Therefore, you should talk to one of our attorneys about your options if you are working.
+The SSA is very strict about not letting people file an application if they are working over the SGA amount.
 Likewise, they are also very strict with their rules as to whether you should receive SSDI and SSI benefits.

 WHAT IS THE DIFFERENCE BETWEEN SSDI AND SSI BENEFITS?